 - The OHP Policy 1F Table 7 mobility policy v/c thresholds are applied as standards to determine whether the plan amendment has a significant effect on state transportation facilities. - There are a variety of mitigation options available (provided in Section -0060) to help meet the mobility policy when the OHP Table 7 v/c standard cannot be met on state transportation facilities, including safety improvements, multimodal improvements, and transportation system and demand management actions.
 However, the process of agreeing on methods and assumptions in pursuing these options can be time-consuming and costly. - The v/c target used during system planning is often not met in many locations in financially constrained TSPs.
-This makes it difficult for subsequent plan amendments to meet the adopted mobility standard. - o In effect, the OHP v/c standard has more importance in plan amendments than during system planning.
+This makes it difficult for subsequent plan amendments to meet the adopted mobility standard. - In effect, the OHP v/c standard has more importance in plan amendments than during system planning. - Research on State and Regional Policy Framework and Past Stakeholder Input on Mobility Shape Key Policy Elements and Potential Measures to Consider for Testing.
+The project team reviewed existing state and regional policy documents and past stakeholder input from the 2018 Regional Transportation Plan update, development of the Get Moving 2020 funding measure and the Scoping Engagement Process for this effort.